gluap/pyduofern-hacs/readme.md

 > **Warning**
 > You should absolutely NOT use it if you have been running duofern for a long time and your covers have "human" names in the .duofern.json file.
 That option hasn't been used for a long time though - it is still from the time when homeassistant had no UI way of renaming entities/devices.

+**Use when:**
+- you have "ghost" devices that do not correspond to a physical device

+**Use like this:**
+- If you want to be sure you can go back: backup ``duofern.json``.
+- Call ``duofern.clean_config``.
+- Restart homeassistant.
+- Observe that all your duofern devices are now disabled/unavailable.
+- Toggle/move all your duofern devices at the device to make sure that they send messages for homeassistant to pick up.
+- You can diagnose what devices were picked up again using ``duofern.dump_device_state``.
+- Once all devices are there: call ``duofern.sync_devices``.
+- Restart homeassistant for good measure.
+- Observe that the devices are now back.
+- If some are still missing: toggle them at the device and diagnose using ``dump_device_state`` until they are found again.
+- Once they are: ``duofern.sync_devices``, final restart.
+- Everything works.
+- If not: maybe you want to return to your backed-up ``duofern.json``.

 The duofern python module keeps a list of devices that are paired. ``clean_config`` throws that list away.

 In normal operation, the list should rebuild itself - whenever a message is received from a device that was previously paired it should appear in the list.
 It's not very well tested because it's not a common situation.
 I ran it, restarted homeassistant, and my devices became available again after a few seconds.